surferxo3/rabbitmq-demo/README.md

 ## Installation

 Running the script is just the matter of minutes and not ~~seconds~~.
 Here are the steps listed (in order):
 * Download VMware / VirtualBox and [Ubuntu Server] (https://virtualboxes.org/images/ubuntu-server/) image.
-After that powerup your VM.
+After that power-up your VM.
 * For RabbitMQ installation
   * If you are comfortable with Docker than follow [these] (https://hub.docker.com/_/rabbitmq/) steps.
   * Else for manual installation (that I found most useful) execute the commands below in your server: